-Iain Robertson ha volato da Johannesburg a Durban
+Iain Robertson a zburat din Johannesburg in Durban

 I travel each week between Johannesburg and Durban.
 Downhill on Friday, uphill on Monday.
 In recent months Kulula have been the cheaper (more accurately, least expensive) of the three budget carriers, and with flights at convenient times on Friday and Monday have been my carrier of choice.
 When my current cycle of flights is complete, I will never fly with them again.